UAlbanyArchives/mailbagit/.github/ISSUE_TEMPLATE/mailbag-component.md

 ---
-name: Mailbag Component
+name: Mailbagit Component
-about: Describes components of the Mailbag tool for assignment
+about: Describes components of the Mailbagit tool for assignment
 title: "[Component Name]"
 labels: ''
 assignees: ''